varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/CustomFonts.md

 ---
+title: Providng Custom Fonts
 follows: Debugging
 ---

 It is common to want to use a custom font on your site.
-Setting this up is fairly easy.
+Setting this up is fairly easy, and we provide two suggested approaches.

-### Font hosting service
+## Font hosting service

 The easiest way to use a custom font is if it is already hosted for you.
 For example, Google Fonts provides a CDN that you can use to load fonts directly.